jordonbigelow/Game-Development-Procedures-and-Documentation/README.md

 The structure here should be obvious to navigate to the content you are looking for.

 If you have questions, please feel free to ask.

+You can contact me on Discord twistedmood is my discord username, add me as a friend there and shoot me a DM